Dave Navarro: 2006–present

 Navarro sat out a joint tour between Jane's Addiction and the Smashing Pumpkins in 2022 due to long COVID; his place was filled by Queens of the Stone Age guitarist Troy Van Leeuwen for the duration of the tour.
-Navarro will again be absent from Jane's Addiction on their 2023 tour while still battling the effects of long COVID, and Josh Klinghoffer will play guitar in his place.
+Navarro was again absent from Jane's Addiction on their 2023 tour while still battling the effects of long COVID, and Josh Klinghoffer (who, coincidentally, was also a former member of the Red Hot Chili Peppers) played guitar in his place.